spesmilo/electrum-docs/cve.rst

 --------------------

-Wallets that are not password protected are at risk of theft, if they are opened with an version of Electrum older that 3.0.5 while a web browser is active.
+Wallets that are not password protected are at risk of theft, if they are opened with a version of Electrum older than 3.0.5 while a web browser is active.

 In addition, the vulnerability allows an attacker to modify user